saramoshtaghi/phd-svd-recsys/Recommender Systems/phd-svd-recsys/README.md

 ## 🧪 Datasets

-- **df_final**: The original MovieLens 100k dataset.
+- **df_0**: The original MovieLens 100k dataset.
+- **df_40**: A modified version of the dataset with additional user interactions or injected bias.
+- **df_80**: A modified version of the dataset with additional user interactions or injected bias.
-- **df101k**: A modified version of the dataset with additional user interactions or injected bias.
+- **df_120**: A modified version of the dataset with additional user interactions or injected bias.

 ---